-5.13.4 Where Should I Save My Live Sets?
+Where Should I Save My Live Sets?
+5.12.4

-You can save Live Sets anywhere you want, but saving to the Library or pre-existing Project folders can cause problems, and should be reserved for special cases.
-You should only save Live Sets in the Library if you intend to use them as templates for other Live Sets.
-Likewise, you should only save a Live Set to an existing Project if it is somehow related to the Project - for example, an alternate version of a song that's already in the Project.
+You can save Live Sets anywhere you want, but saving to pre-existing Project folders can cause problems, and should be reserved for special cases.
+You should only save a Live Set to an existing Project if it is somehow related to the Project - for example, an alternate version of a song that's already in the Project.